About the Child and Family Center

 Many of the children at the CFC have the opportunity to spend two years in one room.
 This provides them with the experience of first being the younger and then the older child in the group.
 Also, for the teachers, when the group is made up of children with different ages as well as the natural differences in abilities, it is even more obvious why teachers have to consider each individual child in their planning and it can be more intellectually stimulating.

-Children and adults at the CFC are never allowed to hurt themselves or others.
-We never hit children or use physical punishment.
-Young children don’t yet understand that hitting hurts, or that they should be “nice” or “polite.”
-They can learn that hitting, grabbing toys, throwing objects other than balls, biting, et cetera, are not allowed.
-Children are never removed and isolated from a situation with the expectation that they can reflect on their behavior.
-If a child does need to be separated from the group, he or she will be accompanied by an adult.
-An adult is always part of diffusing a negative situation and redirecting an activity.
+It is important to set limits in order to help children become self-disciplined.
+Young children don’t yet understand that hitting hurts, or that they should be “nice” or “polite,” but they can learn that hitting, grabbing toys, throwing objects other than balls, biting, et cetera, are not allowed.
+If and when children misbehave, they are never isolated.
+If a child does need to be separated from the group, he or she will be accompanied by an adult who can help redirect the behavior.
 Setting firm, consistent rules helps to build a child’s conscience and self-control.
-The ultimate goal is self-discipline.

 Outdoor Playgrounds and the Rockefeller University Campus